 After Anterior Cruciate Ligament Repair Surgery

-Arthroscopic anterior cruciate ligament repair surgery is often performed on an out-patient basis.
+Arthroscopic anterior cruciate ligament repair surgery is typically performed by Dr. Millett as a one night hospital stay, although it can also be performed on an outpatient basis.
 Here are some things to remember about what to expect, as well as some helpful hints during the recovery process immediately following the procedure:

-- If you had a nerve block during arthroscopic knee surgery, the local anesthetic may keep your leg numb for several hours.
+- In addition to general anesthesia, you will typically have had a nerve block during arthroscopic knee surgery.
+The local anesthetic may keep your leg numb for several hours.
 You will be given a prescription for pain medication when you are discharged from the hospital.
 If you find you do not tolerate it well, call our office and we will try another one.

 - Keep the leg elevated.
 This will prevent swelling and help decrease pain.
 The leg must be elevated higher than the level of your heart.

-- Perform very minimal post-knee surgery exercises until you begin physical therapy rehab.
-Pumping your ankles up and down is an example of what to do.
+- You will begin physical therapy rehab right away.
+Pumping your ankles up and down and squeezing your quadriceps can be helpful immediately.
 This should be done several times an hour to keep the blood circulating in your leg and to help prevent blood clots from forming.

 - The sutures are absorbable and do not need to be removed.

 - Dr. Millett would like to see you back in the office 10-14 days after surgery.
-If you don’t have your first post-op visit scheduled, call our office to make one.
+If you don’t have your first post-op visit scheduled, call our office ( 970-479-5871) to make one .